aws/copilot-cli/site/content/blogs/apprunner-waf.en.md

 Step 1: If you don’t have an App Runner service created/deployed, run `copilot svc init --type "Request-Driven Web Service"` to create and configure an App Runner service.

 Step 2: Go to the service's directory (users/\<your username\>/copilot/\<your App Runner service name\>).
 If you don't have a folder called 'addons' in this directory, create a new 'addons' folder.
+In the addons folder, create two new files: `ar_waf-addon.yml` and `addons.parameters.yml`.
 Your folders would now look like this:

   ```term
   .